-Data Quality Workshop
+Data Quality Workshop 2017

-Call for Papers
+Call for participants and papers

 Please Note: DataFirst reserves the right to cancel if there is not enough interest in the workshop.